digitalcredentials/tls-did/README.md

 await tlsDid.addAttribute('arrayB[]', 'value', pemKey);
 ```
 ### Read
+**Concept**

+To resolve a TLS-DID we first query the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract).
+This results in a set of 0-* [TLSDID Contract](#TLSDID-Contract) addresses.
+If zero addresses are available the TLS-DID is not existent.
+If one or more addresses were found we first load the stored TLS chain from the [TLSDID Contract](#TLSDID-Contract).
+We check each chain against a set of root certs.
+If a chain is valid we check the domain cert against the CA's OCSP if available.
+After these two first verification steps we discard all [TLSDID Contract](#TLSDID-Contract)s with invalid chains.
+Now we read all data from the remaining [TLSDID Contracts](#TLSDID-Contract) and verify the [TLSDID Contracts](#TLSDID-Contract) signature against the stored data and the verified domain cert.
+If this is valid we deem the [TLSDID Contract](#TLSDID-Contract) to be valid.
+If zero or more than one [TLSDID Contracts](#TLSDID-Contract) are valid the DID can not be resolved.

+**Code**

 For reading two paths exist:

 * The DID Controller reads the contract by connecting to the exiting smart contract as described in [Create](#Create).
 All available data is the accessible via the TLS-DID object's properties.